jafayer/dinodns-docs/README.md

-# Website
+# DinoDNS

-This website is built using [Docusaurus](https://docusaurus.io/), a modern static website generator.
+Note: like [DinoDNS](https://github.com/jafayer/dinodns) itself, these docs are a work in progress.
+Their purpose is to describe the general conceptual overview of the framework.
+Separate API documentation will be made available soon.

+These docs were generated with [Docusaurus](https://docusaurus.io).

 ### Installation

 ```
-$ yarn
+$ npm i
 ```

 ### Local Development

 ```
-$ yarn start
+$ npm start
 ```

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.